 Ah, but how very beautiful--and powerful--dividends become when we add the magic ingredients of time and inaction.
 That's not a misprint: Inaction is very important aspect of our strategy!

-Josh Peters, CFA does not own shares in any of the securities mentioned above.
+Josh Peters, CFA does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.